johannschopplich/nuxt-api-party/README.md

 ## Basic Usage

-Add `nuxt-api-party` to your Nuxt config and tell the module options the name of your API:
+Add `nuxt-api-party` to your Nuxt config and enable the module by adding a `apiParty` endpoint object with the following properties:

 ```ts
 // `nuxt.config.ts`